eclipse-theia/theia-website/src/docs/enhanced_tab_bar_preview.md

 }
 ```

-Now we need to bind our custom `TabBarRendererFactory` to active our customization and ensure the preview renders the information as defined in the implementation of `CustomTabBarRenderer.renderExtendedTabBarPreview()` above.
+Now, we need to bind our custom `TabBarRendererFactory` to activate our customization and ensure the preview renders the information as defined in the implementation of `CustomTabBarRenderer.renderExtendedTabBarPreview()` above.

 ```ts
     bind(TabBarRendererFactory).toFactory(({ container }) => () => {